TheMue/bbedit-go/README.md

 ~/Library/Application Support/BBEdit/Packages
 ```

-For convenience you then ken bin shortcuts to the new individual menu
+For convenience you then can bind shortcuts to the new individual menu
 entries below *Scripts > BBGo*